SamuelCr99/merge_vgosDB/readme.md

 ## Acknowledgements

 This project contains data supplied by the Federal Agency for Cartography and Geodesy of Germany and NASA Goddard Space Flight Center.
+The manual for vgosDB, as well as the general layout of this project, were both written by John Gipson.